paliAli/Nuptake_project/README.md

 Contains data about nitrogen-15 and carbon-13 concentration in the samples and an R file for their processing

 ## Nuptake
-Contains an R file in which I calculated the nitrogen uptake from biomass weight and N concentration and analyzed the nitrogen uptake correlation with the measured vegetation indices (for both whole-field values and quadrant values)
+Contains an R file in which I calculated the nitrogen uptake from biomass weight and N concentration and analyzed the nitrogen uptake correlation with the measured vegetation indices (for both whole-field values and quadrant values) <br>
 The subfolder results contain the correlation plots

 ## SPAD